atiladefreitas/booky.nvim/README.md

 # Booky

-Booky is a simple yet powerful bookmark manager for Neovim.
-It allows you to quickly bookmark files and navigate between them using Telescope integration, with visual indicators in NeoTree.
+Booky is a powerful project-aware bookmark manager for Neovim.
+It intelligently organizes your bookmarks by project, allowing you to focus on current project files or browse all bookmarks across projects with a beautiful interface.

 ## 🚀 Features

-- 📖 **Quick Bookmarking**: Add/remove bookmarks with simple keybindings
+- 📂 **Project-Aware Bookmarking**: Automatically detects and organizes bookmarks by project
+- 🎯 **Project-Specific View**: Show only bookmarks from your current project
+- 🌍 **Global Bookmarks View**: Beautiful floating window showing all bookmarks grouped by project
-- 🔍 **Telescope Integration**: Browse and open bookmarks using Telescope picker
+- 🔍 **Telescope Integration**: Browse project bookmarks using Telescope picker
 - 🌲 **NeoTree Integration**: Orange bookmark icons appear next to bookmarked files in NeoTree
 - 💾 **Persistent Storage**: Bookmarks are saved and persist across Neovim sessions
+- 🔄 **Automatic Migration**: Existing bookmarks are automatically updated with project information
 - ⚙️ **Configurable**: Customizable keybindings and appearance
+- 📖 **Interactive Help**: Built-in help system with keybinding reference

 ## 📦 Installation